earthly/earthly/docs/guides/build-args.md

 ## Passing Argument values to targets

 Build arguments can also be set when calling build targets.
-If multiple build arguments values are defined for the same argument name, earthly will build the target for each value.
+If multiple build arguments values are defined for the same argument name, earthly will build the target for each value; this makes it easy to configure a "build matrix" within Earthly.

 For example, we can create a new `greetings` target which calls `+hello` multiple times:

 ```dockerfile
 greetings: